pekrau/CouchDB2/README.md

 ```python
 db.undump(filepath, callback=None)
 ```
-Load the named tar file, which must have been produced by `dump`.
+Load the tar file, which must have been produced by `dump`.

 If defined, the function `callback(ndocs, nfiles)` is called every 100 documents.